addshlab/gnow/README.md

 # gnow

-This is a wrapper command to make git add/commit/push and tagging easier.
+A wrapper command to make git add/commit/push and tagging easier.

 ## Installation